rekow/gcloud-node-scaffold/README.md

 the tool will prompt for any required values not provided.

+## running the app

-once scaffold is finished, run with `npm start` and visit `http://localhost:8080` to see the default landing page.
+once scaffold is finished, `cd` to the project directory and run `npm install` to install dependencies. then run with `npm start` and visit `http://localhost:8080` to see the default landing page.

+## configuration

+By default, sessions and OAuth2 are disabled pending configuration:

+- to enable OAuth set the correct values for [`clientId`](https://github.com/davidrekow/gcloud-node-scaffold/tree/master/src/sensitive.js#L6) and [`clientSecret`](https://github.com/davidrekow/gcloud-node-scaffold/tree/master/src/sensitive.js#L7) properties, then uncomment the [OAuth2 middleware init](https://github.com/davidrekow/gcloud-node-scaffold/tree/master/src/app.js#L33)
+- to enable sessions set the value of [`sessionSecret`](https://github.com/davidrekow/gcloud-node-scaffold/tree/master/src/sensitive.js#L8), then uncomment the [session middleware init](https://github.com/davidrekow/gcloud-node-scaffold/tree/master/src/app.js#L33)

 ## scaffold